Mysterious trails lead to the ruins of an old mining operation, writes Jim Eagles.

 So clear, in fact, that back at the final bridge there was a man swimming in the river.
 Was he, I wondered, searching for gold?

 After a few hours walking in the rain I, on the other hand, was searching for hot coffee, which was readily available at the nearby Talisman Cafe.

 But when I returned across the bridge, warmed and refreshed, the swimmer was still there, seemingly still looking.
 Did he know, I wondered, that most of the gold was dug out of the gorge a long time ago?

-Further information: You can download a map of the Karangahake Gorge tracks by clicking here.
+Further information: You can download a map of the Karangahake Gorge tracks from the Department of Conservation's website.